Albro3459/the_catch/README.md

 ## Overview
 The Catch is a dating app built using **React Native, TypeScript, Expo Go, and Firebase** for real-time messaging, storage, and authentication.
 This project tied for **1st place** in the **Software Systems Development** class.
  * Created along with [@markstubbs04](https://github.com/markstubbs04), [@MParkerP](https://github.com/MParkerP), [@rferrell03](https://github.com/rferrell03), and [@Myles82](https://github.com/Myles82).
+ * **Note:** This project is a fork of a private repository, so the original git history is unavailable. :(

 ## Screen Shots
 <div style="display: flex; justify-content: center; align-items: center; flex-wrap: wrap; gap: 80px;">